OpenBB-finance/OpenBB/website/content/terminal/installation/source.md

 <details><summary>GTK toolchains (Linux only)</summary>

-GTK is a window extension that is used to display interactive charts and tables. (`pywry`) requires that you install certain dependencies based on the Linux distribution that you are using.
+GTK is a window extension that is used to display interactive charts and tables.
+The library responsible for interactive charts and tables (`pywry`) requires that you install certain dependencies based on the Linux distribution that you are using.

 <details>
 <summary>Debian-based / Ubuntu / Mint</summary>